asikmydeen/Sidekick-AI/PRIVACY_POLICY.md

 ## Consent

-By using Dyad AI Chatbot, you consent to this Privacy Policy.
+By using Sidekick AI, you consent to this Privacy Policy.